 It is this South Wing that has recently been returned to its former glory by Thomann-Hanry® facade cleaning contractor.
 Over an intensive eight-week period, some 1,650 square metres of Portland stone elevations were meticulously cleaned using the company’s patented façade gommage® technique.
 As opposed to abrasive processes, façade gommage® is perfectly suited to the delicate restoration of historical structures, projecting fine powders under compressed air not against, but across surfaces, gently rubbing away layers of accumulated dirt and lifting residues away for removal and recycling.

 The rapid eight-week turnaround was enabled by the fact that façade gommage®, unlike other cleaning techniques, does not call for the expensive and time-consuming inconvenience of unsightly scaffolding.
 Deployed from a boom-mounted cabin, the process is agile, flexible and uniquely mobile.

-In addition to cleaning the facade, Thomann-Hanry® were tasked with decoration of windows, restoration of stone/leadwork and pigeon protection, as well as the faithful and accurate replacement of balusters, carried out by their inhouse team of expert banker stonemasons.
+In addition to cleaning the facade, Thomann-Hanry® were tasked with the decoration of windows, restoration of stone/leadwork and pigeon protection, as well as the faithful and accurate replacement of balusters, carried out by their in-house team of expert banker stonemasons.

 A barometer of client satisfaction, it is always revealing when quotes for subsequent work are requested.
 With restoration of the South Wing completed, Thomann-Hanry® have already been asked to cost further projects at Somerset House, raising hopes that the rest of this historic landmark could soon be returned to its original splendour.